openstack/cinder/doc/source/configuration/block-storage/drivers/netapp-volume-driver.rst

 multiple storage families and protocols.
 Currently, the only storage family supported by this driver is the clustered Data ONTAP.
-The storage protocol refers to the protocol used to initiate data storage and access operations on those storage systems like iSCSI and NFS.
+The storage protocol refers to the protocol used to initiate data storage and access operations on those storage systems like NVMe, iSCSI and NFS.
 The NetApp unified driver can be configured to provision and manage OpenStack volumes on a given storage family using a specified storage protocol.